manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

 for the system's architecture in the mid-long term.
 Some of them brought up introducing a message bus to enable asynchronous processing.
 The way my teammates seemed to see it, a message bus would magically fix performance problems.
-I disagreeed.
+I disagreed.
+This post aims to document my reflection on the subject.

 ## The context

-We work together on a reservation system for a world-leading tour operator.
+The team I work with maintains and evolves a reservation system for a world-leading tour operator.
 The system is built using .NET technologies and exposes web APIs allowing various web sites to search for flights and to book seats, along with a back office allowing the company's staff to manage flights, capacity and pricing.